Magnetic Sensors for 5 Hz-1 MHz

 Instrument Impedance and Coax: To display the calibrated output voltage from the sensor we recommend you use a display instrument with high input impedance.
 The length of coaxial cable you use also affects measurements, especially above 30 kHz, and near high resonant peaks at any frequency, due to coax capacitance, see Impedance.

-Sinusoidal and Non-Sinusoidal Fields: These coils are known as "B-dot" sensors since the voltage output is the time-derivative of the magnetic field.
+Sinusoidal and Non-Sinusoidal Fields: These coils are known as B-dot magnetic field probes or sensors, since the voltage output is the time-derivative of the magnetic field.
 So if the magnetic field is a continuous CW sine wave, then the sensor output is a cosine CW voltage at the same frequency, and the response curves in the figure above show the correct output voltage per gauss at each frequency.

 For non-sinusoidal waveforms the output voltage is also the first derivative (B-dot) of the magnetic field.
 So when exposed to a rapid large change in the magnetic field (like switching the field on or off, or square wave or spike in the field), then the sensor output voltage will show a peak or bump, due to the fast change in the field giving a large first derivative.